Best-Quality-Engineering/ci-maven-plugin/docs/index.md

 * updates the values of `revision`, `sha1`, and `changelist` defined in the `<properties>` element
 * writes the expanded pom file to `target/generated-poms/pom-ci.xml` and sets it as the project's `pom.xml` file

+{% include important.html content="
+Unlike the [Flatten Maven Plugin](https://www.mojohaus.org/flatten-maven-plugin/) this goal will **not reformat and strip comments** from the published `pom.xml` files.
+This is critical if your POMs contain important information in its comments.
+" %}

 ### `ci:increment-pom`
 By default, this aggregator goal is bound to the `validate` phase and will update the project's top-level `pom.xml` ci `revision` property with the next selected component to increment.
 Use to prepare the `pom.xml`